2017-2018 Admissions Cycle

 Please visit the following link for step-by-step instructions on how to apply: http://dental.roseman.edu/doctor-dental-medicine-dmd/admissions/how-to-apply/.

-2. Does Roseman College of Dental Medicine (CODM) require a secondary application?
+2. Does Roseman College of Dental Medicine (CODM) require a supplemental application?

 3. Does Roseman CODM give preference to in-state students?